Azathothas/Stars/README.md

 - [leleliu008/xcpkg](https://github.com/leleliu008/xcpkg) – A package builder/manager for Xcode to build projects written in C, C++, Rust, Zig, Go, etc.
 - [leleliu008/xcpkg-formula-repository-official-core](https://github.com/leleliu008/xcpkg-formula-repository-official-core) – the official formula repository for xcpkg
 - [lemnos/theme.sh](https://github.com/lemnos/theme.sh) – A script which lets you set your $terminal theme.
 - [lexiforest/curl-impersonate](https://github.com/lexiforest/curl-impersonate) – An active fork of curl-impersonate with more versions and build targets.
+A series of patches that make curl requests look like Chrome and Firefox.
 - [linux-strata/ata](https://github.com/linux-strata/ata) – package manager
 - [linux-strata/os](https://github.com/linux-strata/os) – linux distribution
 - [lmc999/RegionRestrictionCheck](https://github.com/lmc999/RegionRestrictionCheck) – A bash script to check the status of your IP on various geo-restricted services.